Slycir/NorthstarBot/README.md

 NorthstarBot

 help - Brings you here

-\nlatest - Links to the latest version of Northstar
+latest - Links to the latest version of Northstar